2011 Faculty Handbook

 Adult and Commuter Student Services serves adult students who are beginning or returning to school after some time in the workplace or home, and traditional and non-traditional age commuter students.
 Adult Services maintains the Adult Information Center, a resource area where services and special programming for this student population is posted regularly.
 Information on the adult scholarship program is also available.

 Athletic Academic Support Services http://www.memphis.edu/caas/

 The Center for Athletic Academic Services is located in Wilder Tower and provides counseling, tutoring, scheduling assistance, career planning, and special services for all the University of Memphis student athletes.
 The center also handles NCAA interpretations and the academic eligibility requirements of student athletes.

 Counseling, Tutoring and Testing http://www.memphis.edu/ctt/

 Counseling, Tutoring and Testing is a comprehensive counseling and assistance facility providing academic, psychological, and career resources for students.
-Counseling, Tutoring and Testing encompasses a variety of free counseling and helping activities through its offices for Academic Counseling, Psychological Counseling, and Student Disability Services.
+Counseling, Tutoring and Testing encompasses a variety of free counseling and helping activities through its offices for Academic Counseling, Psychological Counseling, and Disability Resources for Students.

 All freshmen, transfer, and readmitted undergraduate students who have not decided upon an academic major are assigned to the Academic Counseling Unit (ACU).
 The purpose of the ACU is to provide academic counseling that will prepare students to choose a major and then be enrolled in one of the University of Memphis's degree-granting colleges.
 The counselors are available by appointment to discuss the many academic programs offered and to help students explore these possibilities as they relate to their personal and educational goals.